- Join the BSP

 To assist members and the wider dental community in interpreting the guidelines, the BSP carefully planned and created educational resources to support the profession.

 The series of four educational webinars followed the publication of the paper.
 The webinars may now be viewed below, without CPD.
 We hope that you enjoy the series:

 10 February - Step 1: Prof. Moritz Kebschull, sponsored by GSK

 24 February - Step 2: Prof. Iain Chapple, sponsored by Acteon

 10 March - Step 3: Prof. Nikos Donos

-We have worked with GSK to distribute the flowcharts to UK dental practices.
+We have worked with Haleon to distribute the flowcharts to UK dental practices.
 The flowchart will be coated in N9 Pure Silver, which is designed to provide anti-microbial performance and is the safe and natural way to protect the printed surface.

 By creating a series of short video clips, which we have shared via social media and our website, we aim to help spread the important educational message to the wider dental profession, patients and the public.